DevSeanD/TempScript/README.md

 It can be manually installed with the command:
 	"pip install colorama"

-Or Via the install script.
+Or Via the install script